 Take note that the amount has not yet been earned, thus it is proper to record it as a liability.
 Now, what if at the end of the month, 20% of the unearned revenue has been rendered?
 This will require an adjusting entry.

-The adjusting entry will include: (1) recognition of income and (2) decrease in the liability initially recorded (since some of it has already been rendered).
+The adjusting entry will include: (1) recognition of $6,000 income, i.e. 20% of $30,000, and (2) decrease in liability (unearned revenue) since some of it has already been rendered.
 The adjusting entry would be:

-Under the income method, the accountant records the entire collection as income.
+Under the income method, the accountant records the entire collection under an income account.
 Using the same transaction above, the initial entry for the collection would be: